Amalfi-Festival/amalfi-festival-org/_includes/fees-deposits-cancellations.md

 refunds, see [Cancellation Policy](#cancellation-policy--refunds).

-Price may be subject to change for currency, inflation, taxes, surcharges imposed, and fare increases as the price of the program was established Dec.
+Price may be subject to change for currency, inflation, taxes, surcharges imposed, and fare increases as the price of the program was established {{ site.data.institute.fees-and-deposits.prices-established-on | date: "%B %e, %Y" }}.
-30, 2022.
-Registrants will be notified by May 15, 2023 if price increases and may withdraw without penalty if there is more than a 5% increase.
+Registrants will be notified by {{ site.data.institute.fees-and-deposits.notification-date-if-prices-increase | date: "%B %e, %Y" }}
+if price increases and may withdraw without penalty if there is more than a 5% increase.

 ## Cancellation Policy & Refunds